Gaya/gaya.pizza/blog/contents/articles/going-static-from-wordpress/index.md

 seo_desc: "GayaDesign.com was converted into a static blog from WordPress to Wintersmith.
 This article explains how."
 ---

+Static websites are blazing fast and fun to make.
+The time of having your website calculated for every request is almost gone.
+I went through the process of turning my WordPress version of this blog into a static served website.

+This article explains the process and what I did to achieve the current static website.

+<span class="more"></span>

 1. Reden van switch
     - WordPress sloom
     - Wil geen admin panel